-Application Note: This explicit requirement is needed for local administrators because there is disagreement over whether existing CC requirements specifically require the TSF provide authentication.
+Application Note: This extended requirement is needed for local administrators because there is disagreement over whether existing CC requirements specifically require the TSF provide authentication.
 That the TOE provide authentication is implied by other FIA_UAU requirements, and generally assumed to be a requirement when other FIA_UAU requirements are included in a TOE.
-In order to remove any potential confusion about this PP, an explicit requirement for authentication has been included.
+In order to remove any potential confusion about this PP, an extended requirement for authentication has been included.
 This PP mandates that the TOE provide the client to facilitate remote authentication via an authentication server.
-The IT environment will provide the authentication is case the TOE cannot communicate with the authentication server.
+The IT environment will provide the authentication server, and it is important to specify that the TSF must provide the means for local administrator authentication in case the TOE cannot communicate with the authentication server.

-Since FIA_UAU.5.1(1) and 5.2(1) require that the TSF provide authentication mechanisms, this explicit requirement is needed with respect to the remote users to specify that the TSF invoke a remote authentication mechanism rather than provide it.
+Since FIA_UAU.5.1(1) and 5.2(1) require that the TSF provide authentication mechanisms, this extended requirement is needed with respect to the remote users to specify that the TSF invoke a remote authentication mechanism rather than provide it.

-FIA_UAU_EXP.5.3(1) provides the administrator the ability to configure the TOE to use the authentication mechanism of their choice.
+FIA_UAU(EXT).5.3(1) provides the administrator the ability to configure the TOE to use the authentication mechanism of their choice.

-5.2.17 FIA_UID.2User identification before any action
+5.1.14 FIA_UID.2User identification before any action